-I have been reading two volumes of Cecil Beaton’s Diaries over the past few years, in small little doses, choosing to read a few entries here and there.
+I have been reading 2 volumes of Cecil Beaton’s Diaries over the past year, in small little doses, choosing to read a few entries here and there.
 He knew & photographed everyone that mattered for most of the 20th century.

-Beaton left this world in 1980 after spending a lifetime focusing his lens on the most interesting people of the mid-20th century.
-Not only did he know and photograph the alluring and important people of the 20th century, but he made them look stunning.
+Beaton left this world in 1980, after spending a lifetime focusing his lens on the most interesting people of the mid-20th century.
+Not only did he photograph most of the interesting, alluring and important people of the 20th century, but he made them look stunning.

-“Be daring, be different, be impractical, be anything that will assert integrity of purpose and imaginative vision against the play-it-safers, the creatures of the commonplace, the slaves of the ordinary.”
+“Be daring, be different, be impractical, be anything that will assert integrity of purpose & imaginative vision against the play-it-safers, the creatures of the commonplace, the slaves of the ordinary.”